JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

 ```

 ## Design Details
-### Game
+### cellsociety.Game
-The Game class holds main and all of its attributes and methods are static since there will only ever be one game instance.
+The cellsociety.Game class holds main and all of its attributes and methods are static since there will only ever be one game instance.
 It initializes the JavaFX stage and user interface before running the game loop, which will repeatedly:
 2. tell the View instance to draw the screen (UI and grid)
 3. tell the Simulation instance to update (if it exists)
 4. tell the View instance to check+handle user input